BabylonJS/Documentation/content/How_To/mesh/How_to_use_Instances.md

 title: Instances
 image:
 description: Learn all about the instancing system in Babylon.js.
-keywords: welcome, babylon.js, diving deeper, meshes, mesh transformation, transformation, instancing
+keywords: diving deeper, meshes, mesh transformation, transformation, instancing
 further-reading:
     - title: How To Use Thin Instances
       url: /divingDeeper/mesh/copies/thinInstances